xhul-dev/Sat_Moons/README.md

 - The main background is significantly less dull.
 - The entry sprites are now smaller spheres without rings.
 - The CD icon was updated to match the new project name.
+- In the documentation, added an instruction specific to Pseudo Saturn Kai.
 - Known issues have been added to the documentation.

 ### version 3